cbor-wg/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 In this document:

-- A non-trivial NaN refers to any NaN that is not a quiet NaN.
+- A "non-trivial NaN" refers to any NaN that is not a quiet NaN.
-- Non-trivial NaNs are often used to embed additional protocol information in the NaN payload.
+- A non-trivial NaN is used to carry additional, protocol-specific information within floating-point values.

 ## Implementation Support for Non-Trivial NaNs